vapor/blog/Content/posts/the-future-of-vapor.md

 * Full structured concurrency
 * Full up-to-date ecosystem integration
 * Provide a foundation for a modern backend
-* Rewrite of the Websocket and the MutliparkKit APIs
+* Rewrite of the WebSocket and the MultipartKit APIs

 ### The Same Vapor Experience